 Let’s get started.

-Here is a table showing all the features and specifications of the Keurig K Mini Plus:
+The table below shows the key specifications of the Keurig Mini Plus:

 |Specification||Keurig K Mini Plus|